 Anders and Dorrit's Community Park

 Park DescriptionThe park property is 2.55 ha (6.3 acres) in size and is part of the Agricultural Land Reserve.
 The property is bordered by Jingle Pot Road on the Northwest and by farms on the Southwest and East.
-Half of the property is forested and the other half consists of open fields and a house with its surrounding residential gardens.
+Half of the property is forested and the other half consists of open fields and a former house site with its surrounding residential gardens.
 An informal trail leads down to the Millstone River which runs through the southern part of the property.

 Park HistoryAnders and Dorrit purchased the property over 30 years ago and set about building a house and farming the land where they raised cattle, sheep and chickens.
 Anders and Dorrit were avid travelers as well as gardeners and over the years they established an interesting collection of ornamental trees on the property.
-The park was officially opened to the public on September 5th, 2013.

 In November, 2007 a letter was received from Dorrit and Anders Olesen asking if the Regional District was interested in their property for park purposes.
 Before he passed away, Anders Olesen sat down with parks staff at the Regional District of Nanaimo and developed concept plans for a community park which closely follow the Olesen's wishes.